viczam/acl/readme.md

-the power lies in
+Benefits:
-  the way you can define your decorators (your own logic functions) the way checking permissions cascade to the namespace of that permission
+- you're in control - you define your decorators and the actual logic
+- the way checking permissions cascade to the namespace